IUREDCap/redcap-etl-module/README.md

     "De-identified" for the project.
 * **REDCap API Token**.
-REDCap-ETL uses the REDCap API (Application Programming Interface) to extract data from REDCap, so you need to have A REDCap API token for the project with export permission.
+REDCap-ETL uses the REDCap API (Application Programming Interface) to extract data from REDCap, so you need to have a REDCap API token for the project with export permission.
 You can either use your own API token, or select the API token of another of the project's users who has the same "Data Exports" user right as you.
+To be able to request an API token with export permission, you need to have the REDCap user right "API Export".
 * **MySQL Database Account.** An account for a MySQL database where the data can be loaded.
 The account has to have at least the following permissions:
     * SELECT